 An enterprise fund establishes a separate accounting and financial reporting mechanism for municipal services for which a fee is charged in exchange for goods or services.
-Under enterprise accounting, the revenues in expenditures of services are separated into separate funds with its own financial statements, rather than commingled with the revenues and expenses of all other government activities.
+Under enterprise accounting, the revenues in expenditures of services are separated into separate funds with its own financial statements, rather than integrated with all the other revenues and expenses of all other government activities.

-Enterprise funds may be established, "for a utility, health care, recreational transportation facility."
-Examples of which include the following.
+Enterprise funds may be established for a utility, health care, recreational, or transportation facility.
+These are:

-Enterprise accounting allows the community to demonstrate to the public the portions of total costs of a service that is recovered through user charges and, if any, the portion that is subsidized by tax levy or other available funds.
+Enterprise accounting allows the community to demonstrate to the public the portions of the total costs of a service recovered through user charges and, if any, the portion that is subsidized by tax levies or other available funds.
 A community may choose to recover total services costs through user charges, but is not required to.
-Enterprise funds frequently are used to account for services whose costs are partially funded by fees and charges.
+Enterprise funds are frequently used to account for services with costs that are partially funded by fees and charges.

 Adopting an Enterprise Fund

-Generally, a City / Town may adopt an enterprise fund with approval by a City Council Vote or by Town Meeting.
+Generally, a city or town may adopt an enterprise fund approved through a city council vote or a town meeting.
 Each enterprise fund must be adopted separately with its own vote.
 This allows municipal legislative bodies to identify and evaluate each enterprise on its own merit.

 The Enterprise Budget

-All costs of operating the enterprise must be identified.
-This should include direct costs, indirect costs, employee benefits, legal and borrowing cost, and capital expenditures.
+All enterprise operation costs must be identified.
+This should include direct costs, indirect costs, employee benefits, legal and borrowing costs, as well as capital expenditures.
 These costs may also include an appropriation for emergency reserve and a budget surplus.

 What are the Advantages of Enterprise Fund Accounting?

-A community may account for a certain services in the general fund, special revenue fund or an enterprise fund.
-The advantages of using an enterprise fund rather than the other two methods are as follows.
+A community may account for certain services in the general fund, special revenue fund, or enterprise fund.
+The advantages of using an enterprise fund rather than the other two methods are as follows: